mcopelandmw/mira-api-demo/mira-api-mcp-demo-guide.md

 **MCP-compatible tool:** Any AI assistant that supports MCP connections.
 Claude Desktop, Cursor, and others.

-**Mira Project:** A saved set of context in Meltwater (brand, competitors, topics, filters) that makes Mira's responses more relevant without the user needing to repeat background info in every prompt.
+**Mira Project:** A saved set of context in Meltwater (brand, competitors, topics, filters) that makes Mira AI's responses more relevant without the user needing to repeat background info in every prompt.
+Mira Projects can also include saved Explore searches, which give Mira AI access to a specific, curated set of results to draw from.

+**Claude Desktop Project:** A set of saved instructions inside Claude Desktop that tell Claude how to behave in a conversation.
+Not the same as a Mira Project.
+You'll use a Claude Desktop Project to tell Claude to automatically find your Mira Projects and use their saved searches when answering questions.
+See Step 7 for setup.

 **Streaming:** When the response appears word by word in real time (like ChatGPT) instead of loading all at once.